liveahero-wiki/liveahero-wiki.github.io/_charas/loren.md

 ---

 {% capture BIO_H01 %}
-As the literal "Angel in a White Coat", he descends onto the battlefield.
+As the literal "Angel in White", he descends onto the battlefield.
 His hero code name is "Praeger L".

 The wing-shaped parallel weapon is designed so that each feather turns into a healing tool as soon as you pick it up.